-This concoction happened quite by accident actually.
-The mint that was to be used as garnish ended up in the blender.
-Gave it a whir and there it was, lassi and bits of green.
-Ohhhkaay, I said to myself, no worries.
+If truth be told, this mint lassi happened quite by accident.
+The mint that was to be used as garnish some how ended up in the blender.
+I blended it and there it was, lassi and bits of green.
+Okay, I said to myself, no worries.
 How bad can it be?
 OMG, it was so so good!
+Although I post mostly dairy free recipes, this lassi needed to be shared.
+So, if you can tolerate dairy, you must try it!
+I am sharing some substitutes in the notes below.
+But first,

 - Mint calms the stomach and aids the bile in the stomach to flow more efficiently.
 This in turn helps in digesting fats.